xwzappest/guide/ticktick/ticktick_web_app/how_to_share_lists.md

 # 3. How to share a list with others ?
-Click the downward arrow to choose “share” and enter the email address of recipient directly.
-Then, the recipient will be notified to accept.
+Click the downward arrow of a list to choose "share" and then enter the email address of recipient directly.
+The recipient will be notified by email to accept sharing invitaion.

 ![](../images/image1.8W.png)